portrait of roxanne darling, wearing glasses

 * Increases NK cells to fight disease

-* Reduced risk of dementia
+* Reduces risk of dementia

 * Improves sleep quality